manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ![Image](https://github.com/user-attachments/assets/861f3af3-e7a9-4c2a-add3-f8ff36dd09fe)

 On Ollama's model page, users can obtain details regarding currently available and Ollama-supported GenAI models.
 Some examples are shown on the figures below.
-More are available on Ollama's homepage.
+More are available on Ollama's homepage (https://ollama.com/).

 Step 2: Check available models on Ollama homepage
 ---